eu-nebulous/sal/README.md

     }
 ]
 ```
 Note that for the `EDGE` devices, their node candidate ID is returned during registration.
-In a case you target a specific edge device it is to store it during the registration process, or to introduce the unique identifiyer into device name which can be search then using attribute requirement `name` in `hardware` class.
+In a case you target a specific edge device it is to store it during the registration process, or to introduce the unique identifier into device name which can be search then using attribute requirement `name` in `hardware` class.

 #####  4.2. [getLengthOfNodeCandidates endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/7-node-endpoints.md#72--getlengthofnodecandidates-endpoint) -  Returns total number of existing node candidates.